QiaoNPC/qiaonpc.github.io/content/post/Petronas-Interuniversity-CTF-2023/Preliminary/OSINT/Check out my socials 1/index.md

 ---
 title: Checkout my socials 1
-description: The objective of the "Checkout my socials 1" challenge is to gather information from publicly available sources (OSINT) to identify the username.
+description: The objective of the Checkout my socials 1 challenge is to gather information from publicly available sources (OSINT) to identify the username.
 You will be provided with a link, and your task is to find the username associated with it.
 date: 2023-10-10 00:00:00+0000
 categories:
     - Petronas Interuniversity CTF 2023